|

 Good news!
 You can make this easy potato soup recipe with just 5 ingredients and have healthy homemade soup the whole family will love.
 It’s a great recipe for those busy days.

-potato soup in white bowlsPin
+vegetarian potato soup recipe in a white bowl with gold spoon

-5 Ingredient Crock Pot Vegan Potato Soup
+Vegan Potato Soup

 • Prep Vegetables– Chop the raw potatoes and onions.
 Mince or press garlic.
 Since the garlic is raw and not sauteed before being added, I prefer to press it through a garlic press, just to avoid biting into large bits of garlic.